-A 10% increase of Pre-K, Kindergarten, First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, Eleventh, Twelfth, Postsecondary, Adult and Ungraded grade Black or African-American, Asian, White, Economically Disadvantaged, Gifted and Talented, Hispanic or Latino, Students with Disabilities, English Learners, Two or More Races, American Indian or Alaska Native and Native Hawaiian or Other Pacific Islander students will demonstrate a behavior that shows engagement through the use of digital content, technology tools, and resources in Career & Technical by 05/02/2014 as measured by administrative walkthroughs.
+A 10% increase of All Students will demonstrate a behavior that shows engagement through the use of digital content, technology tools, and resources in Career & Technical by 05/02/2014 as measured by administrative walkthroughs.

 Student Engagement - Students will demonstrate engagement through the use of challenge lessons that require students to demonstrate creative thinking, construct knowledge, and develop innovative products using technology, resulting in an increase in student achievement.